 My days haven’t really got any better since the accident, they are exactly the same as they were before the accident, if not slightly worse now, as I am completely dependant on people at the moment.
 To get to work.
-To get the kids to school and even to get food, anything really.
+To get the kids to school and even to get food.
+Pretty much everything really.
 Something that I do not like one bit.
 This is when countryside living becomes a lot less likeable.

 The insurance company offered me a measly £200 for my vehicle on Monday.
 Monday was tough I was at work and although I thought I felt fine at first, I really didn’t.
-I hardly slept the night before my whole body ached, particularly my neck and I just wanted to be probably wasn’t either, although surprisingly he did sleep better than me Sunday night.
-I needn’t have worried.
-He was fine and after regaling the story to all his friends he was hailed a hero all day at school and that is fine with me.
+I hardly slept the night before my whole body ached, particularly my neck, I just wanted to go home.
+I was worried about Tom, although I needn’t have, he was fine and after regaling the story to all his friends he was hailed a hero all day at school and that is fine with me.
 However, a busy Monday at work when I am not quite with it is not the best day to deal with Insurers.

 Crazily, I accepted the offer.
 I wasn’t really sure what to do, if I’m honest.
 So, at the same time as asking myself how the hell I would replace my car with £200?
 I said, “Ok, thank you very much”, gave the fellow my bank details and said cheerio. *rollseyes